The two unexpected characters who took part in the 1916 Easter Rising.

 Tannam continues: "The Finn looked at him [Plunkett], looked at me, at everyone.
 Joe said: 'Can you not talk, man?'
 The Swede spoke up and said: 'No. He has no English.'
 'Who are you?', Joe said.
 I intervened then and I explained to Joe.
 Joe looked at me and said: 'Amazing, but obviously that man there is a danger,' pointing to the Finn.
 'We will have to get him another place out at the back of the Main Hall.'"

 James Connolly said, “The man who fires a shot like that will himself be shot.”
 It was decided that the Finn should go back from the barricade to help with the filling of fruit tins with explosives and pieces of metal.
-The Swede insisted he accompany his friend.
-Both men stayed for the week, and were there until the surrender.
+The Swede insisted he accompanied his friend.
+Both men stayed for the week and were there until the surrender.

 According to Liam Tannam, the Finn’s name was Tony Makapaltis, but that of the Swede was unrecorded.
 This incredible tale is among the many hidden secrets of what really happened during the 1916 rising.